 She is known for finding and analyzing data to inform policy decisions and for her engaging writing on a variety of education policy topics from the transfer of college credits to remote learning to prekindergarten.
 She has a passion for researching and explaining complex policy topics and for the thoughtful use of public funds.
 Ms. Boice is constantly searching for better data and data visualization techniques.
 She also enjoys reading about education policy, fiscal policy, and better management strategies.

-During each 90 day legislative session she writes over 100 analyses, known as fiscal and policy notes.
+During each 90-day legislative session, she writes and reviews over 100 analyses, known as fiscal and policy notes.
 These nonpartisan analyses are used by legislators, staff, and the public to understand the fiscal and policy implications of legislation.